de-arl/glartex/README.md

 	Glartex sources ~/.config/glartex/config
 	Templates are in ~/.config/glartex/templates
-	Synctex works best with gedit and evince
 	Depends on entr github.com/clibs/entr
-	Translate option depends on translate shell github.com/soimort/translate-shell
+	Translate option depends on translate shell github.com/soimort/translate-shell Synctex for sure works with gedit and evince as well as with vim and zathura, if you need another combination, please email me

 	To change -o behaviour edit function swayorder